 It was a life that shocked some of his peers, but they made everything work.
 It wasn’t like there was nothing they could do for fun.
 He liked getting out and exploring around town; he was pretty athletic, only held back from really making something of it by his short legs.
 Otherwise, they could find entertainment at the library and on the trailer’s radio.

 “Turning to local news now,” the reporter said.
 The news was one of his favorite things to listen to, behind only radio dramas.
 “The Master of the Kannagi Shrine is in town!
 Haruto Kannagi was spotted heading to city hall yesterday afternoon.
 The purpose for his visit has not yet been revealed, but speculation is that they will be hosting a festival in Veilstone in the near future.
-We have not been able to get in contact with Master Haruto, but witnesses reported seeing notorious youth protester Louis Trussell speaking with the shrine’s heir in a supermarket earlier today.”
+We have not been able to get in contact with Master Haruto, but witnesses reported seeing notorious youth protester Louis Trussel speaking with the shrine’s heir in a supermarket earlier today.”

 His mom snorted.
 “Go figure,” she said with a roll of her eyes.
 “Damn religion trying to creep its way in here and ruin our festivals.”